Dyslecix-Dev/github-tutorial/README.md

 - GitHub Actions - A way to automate aspects of software workflow (e.g. testing, continuous deployment, code review, managing issues and pull requests, etc.).
 - GitHub Flow - A lightweight, branch-based workflow for projects with regular deployments.
 - Job - A set of steps in a workflow that execute on the same runner.
+- Matrix Strategy - The use of variables in a single job to automatically create multiple job runs.
 - Merge - Adds the changes in a pull request and branch into the main branch.
 - Merge Conflict - It occurs when changes are made to the same part(s) of the same file(s) on two different branches.
 - Protected Branch - Branches that are protected from force pushes or accidental deletion.
 The main branch is protected by default.